noahehall/theBookOfNoah/0current/aws/exams/services/containers/eks.md

 - a controller that manages ELB for a k8s cluster
   - see [markdown file](../networkingContentDelivery/elasticloadbalancing.md)

+#### add-ons

+- extend the operational capabgilities of an EKS cluster
+- are not specific to any one application
+  - observability agents
+  - k8s drivers: enable the cluster to interact with underlying AWS resources for networking, compute and storage

+##### default addons

+- amazon VPC CNI
+- kube-proxy
+- coredns
+- maintainence and upgrades: depends on they were implemented
+  - cluster created using console, eksctl + configuration file
+    - default eks addons are automatically installed and are managed by aws
+    - you can still use the same tools to maintain and upgrade
+  - cluster created using eksctl without a config file or any other tool
+    - the default addons are self managed and dont appear in the aws console
+      - you can convert them to managed by manually reinstalling using the appropriate methods
+    - use the kubectl cli to main and upgrade them directly in the cluster

+##### third party addons

+- e.g. ingress controllers, ci/cd, monitoring, etc
+- installed and configured by you
+- maintenance and upgrades
+  - you must identify all the agents, operatings and services that are compatible with the cluster version
+    - validate you're upgrading components in the correct order
+  - generally you should test upgraded versions with the cluster version
+  - k8s minor releases often make chagnes to built-in APIs, thus any third party addons must be reviewed

 ### control plane

 - consists of atleast two api server nodes and three etcd nodes across three availability zones